 As of July 1, 2020, property owners, business owners, contractors, and developers are now able to apply for all Community Development permits and licenses online through our new online permit center.
 This includes all building, electrical, gas and plumbing permits; filing planning, zoning, conservation, and historic district applications; licensing and board of health applications; economic development and growth management permits.
 Applicants can now file their application, upload plans/drawings and documents, monitor and track applications throughout the plan review process, view comments, make payments, and more – all online without visiting Town Hall.

 Anyone from the public can search for active records.
 Abutters can log on and view applications submitted.
-The site can be reached by clicking the “E-PERMITS” button on the left side of the home page.
+The site can be reached by clicking the “Online Services” button on the left side of the home page.
 First time applicants must register and create a user account to file an online application - instructions can be found here.

 Community Development consists of a group of Departments that work together to serve the public, guide the Town’s land use and regulatory efforts, and provide staff support to Town regulatory boards in five primary areas:

 - Building Services (includes Mechanical, Electric, Plumbing and Gas)

 - Community Planning (Planning, Zoning, Conservation, Historic District, Growth Management)

 - Health (Board of Health and Public Health)

 Community Development staff work directly with applicants and their representatives to review development proposals, offer professional guidance and technical advice, and ensure that applicants understand the regulatory process to get their projects approved.